 Jesus went on to tell the disciples that there would come a time when they would be “desperately homesick for just a glimpse of one of the days of the Son of Man, and you won’t see a thing” (The Message).

 The felt presence of God is like that.
 Sometimes the Son of Man is in our midst, having sent someone ahead to open the door, so he can welcome us with open arms.
 Yet other times, the door is locked and God is a cold statue.

 While on my retreat, I read something Gerald May wrote in The Dark Night of the Soul.
 He said that the sense of God’s presence is not God.
 “Union with God is neither acquired nor received; it is realized.”
 Whether we experience the Holy or not, God is in us and we in God–as surely as the stars are always in the sky.

 During the day it is hard to remember that all the stars in the sky are out there all the time, even when I am too blinded by the sun to see them. ―Barbara Brown Taylor,

 ∗ ∗ ∗

 This summer Fred and I took our eight-year-old grandchildren to Aldergrove Regional Park to view the Perseid meteor shower.
-Metro Vancouver and the Royal Astronomical Society of Canada invited people of all ages to set up their tents, lawn chairs, and blow up mattresses, and look up at the sky.
+Metro Vancouver and the Royal Astronomical Society of Canada invited people of all ages to set up their tents, lawn chairs, and blow-up mattresses, and look up at the sky.
 There were games, storytelling, a food truck run by the Elks, and members of the RASC and Fraser Valley Astronomy Club with telescopes for viewing.
-Hadrian and Hannah munched popcorn and watched the sky.
-Hadrian said, “It’s a good movie.
+Our grandchildren munched popcorn and watched the sky.
+Our grandson said, “It’s a good movie.
 Not much action, but the scenery’s great.”